meilisearch/meilisearch-rails/README.md

 #### Add documents <!-- omit in toc -->

-The following code will create a `Book` index and add search capabilities to your `Book` model
+The following code will create a `Book` index and add search capabilities to your `Book` model.

 ```ruby
 class Book < ActiveRecord::Base